About

 reduce our dependence on food from grocery stores or pantries

-improve physical, mental & spiritual health through cooperative work & by spending more time outdoors, connecting with nature
+improve physical, mental & spiritual health through cooperative work & by spending more time outdoors, connecting with nature and connecting with each other

 create spaces for authentic, safe, inter-generational learning.
 We feel strongly about treating youth (and all people) with care and mutual respect